The AES Corporation [AES] – A riskier no matter how short-term sentiments looks

-The AES Corporation [NYSE: AES] stock went down by -8.60% or -1.2 points down from its previous closing price of 14.01.
-The stock reached $12.81 during the last trading session.
-During the course of the last 5 trading session in the week, AES share price went up during 2 out of 5 days, that way gaining 2.86% in the period of the last 7 days.
+The AES Corporation [NYSE: AES] stock went up by 5.96% or 0.73 points up from its previous closing price of 12.16.
+The stock reached $12.89 during the last trading session.
+During the course of the last 5 trading session in the week, AES share price went up during 2 out of 5 days, that way losing -13.94% in the period of the last 7 days.

 The AES Corporation [NYSE:AES]: Analyst Rating and Earnings